 The unprecedented events of 2020 have brought great disruption to people’s livelihoods, with entire sectors facing existential challenges.
 But at the same time, changes in working arrangements have given many people the opportunity to build a better work–life balance.
-As office blocks remain closed for the foreseeable future, the growth of remote working has given rise to the ‘workcation’, as many embrace the chance to combine work with travel.
-But what exactly is a workcation, and how do you take one?
+As office blocks remain closed for the foreseeable future, the growth of remote working has given rise to the ‘workcation’ (also known as a ‘workation’), as many embrace the chance to combine work with travel.
+But what exactly is a workcation and how do you take one?
 We explain all in this guide to workcations, including tips on how to plan one, what to pack, and destination ideas.

 This site contains links to products and services we love, from which we may make commission at no extra cost to you.

 What is a workcation / workation?

 Put simply, a workcation is when you take a trip somewhere and combine it with working remotely while you’re there.
 It’s a chance to clear your head and enjoy a change of scenery while you work, and use your downtime to relax or explore.

 Workcations aren’t new – they’ve been around for years.
 The Wall Street Journal was writing about them five years ago.
 Until recently this was a niche travel trend, but with so many more people now able to work remotely, it’s becoming more widespread.
 Not only this, but the growth of virtual learning has also made it easier for families to take workcations together.

 Of course, not all jobs are location independent, and so it’s not possible for everybody to take a workcation.
 If you’re a plumber or a police officer or a factory operative, you can’t exactly do your work from hundreds of miles away.
 But if your job can be done entirely from a home office, then why not from a sandy beach, a trendy city coffee shop or a comfy hotel suite?
 Especially if it’s only for a few days, which can give you the perfect headspace to knuckle down on a big project.